apBUSampK/UrQMD-parser/README.md

 First reduce f14 and f15 files for easier processing and then run processor.py

-The `plots` branch contains modified script with some matplotlib plotting I need.
+The `plots` branch contains additional scripts with some matplotlib plotting I need.

 ## Usage